• Skip to primary navigation

 Instructions

-1. Heat oil in large dutch oven over medium heat.
-Once hot, add in the beef and a pinch of salt and cook until no pink remains, about 5 minutes.
+1. In a large pot, a nonstick pot is helpful but not required, heat the olive oil over medium heat.
+Add the ground beef and cook, stirring frequently, until no pink remains, about 5 minutes.
 Remove any excess fat.

-2. Add in the tomato paste, salt, pepper, garlic powder, and paprika and cook for 1-2 minutes, until the paste darkens.
+2. Stir in the tomato paste, salt, garlic powder, pepper, paprika and cook for 1 to 2 minutes until the paste darkens slightly.

-3. Add in the broth and bring it up to a boil.
+3. Add the broth, increase the heat to medium high, and bring to a boil.

-4. Once boiling, add the pasta and cook for as long as the package instruction states (if package says to cook pasta for 10 minutes, cook for 10 minutes), stirring every few minutes to prevent the pasta from sticking to the bottom.
+4. Once boiling, add the pasta and cook according to the package instructions, stirring every few minutes to prevent sticking.

-5. Once the pasta is cooked through, shut off the heat and add the cheese and sour cream.
-Stir together, then let the pasta sit for 5 minutes while the sauce thickens.
-Season to taste.
+5. Once the pasta is tender, turn off the heat and stir in the cheddar cheese and sour cream.
+Let the pasta sit for about 5 minutes, stirring occasionally, until the cheese is fully melted and the sauce thickens.
+Taste and adjust seasoning as needed.

 Notes